Enter the signer directory

 Create the configuration file required to start the node (be sure to replace <your_token> with your auth token value):

-For mainnet, we strongly recommended that you run your own bitcoin node (you can follow this guide) in order to ensure you have no connection issues when downloading bitcoin blocks.
+For mainnet, we strongly recommended that you run your own bitcoin node (you can follow guides on how to run a full Bitcoin node or a pruned Bitcoin node) in order to ensure you have no connection issues when downloading bitcoin blocks.
 A hosted bitcoin node may cause your stacks node to fall behind tip and remain unsynced.

 If you run your own bitcoin node, you'll have to update peer_host and optionally add rpc_port, peer_port, username and password fields under the [burnchain] section of the node's configuration file.